echoreader/echoreader.blog/src/posts/how-to-do-seo-for-website-step-by-step.md

 *   **Focus on E-E-A-T:** Demonstrate your **Experience, Expertise, Authoritativeness, and Trustworthiness** within your content.
 Cite sources, show data, and make it clear why you are a credible voice on the topic.
 *   **Create a Content Calendar:** SEO is a long game.
 Plan your content publication schedule to ensure consistent effort.

+> Want a simpler breakdown of on‑page tasks?
+Read the [Basic On‑Page SEO Checklist](https://echoreader.blog/basic-on-page-seo-checklist/) for quick, actionable improvements.

 ## Step 5: Building Authority with Off-Page SEO and Link Building

 This is about earning your reputation across the web. **Off-page SEO**, primarily through **link building**, is how you tell Google that other reputable sites vouch for your content.